Hotel Tamahuche in Vallehermoso for three nights.

 On Tenerife you collect your included hire car and drive into the centre of the island, and the volcanic, desert-like scenery of the Teide National Park.
 It is a striking landscape, made all the more special by the silence, the views and the astonishing colours, of which tones of yellow, red, brown and ochre dominate.
 Although it is very dry, the Park is home to a wide variety of plants, 50 of which are endemic to the Canary Islands, including the Teide violet.
 High above, Egyptian vultures, sparrow hawks and red kites patrol the blue skies, watching for reptiles such as the tizon lizard.
 You will probably have time for an unforgettable walk past the various weird and wonderful rock formations of the Roques de García.
 Many of these striking natural monuments resemble fingers pointing into the sky, and another looks like a cathedral, with several tower-like formations.
 (7km, 2hrs)

 For your first day at the Parador, we suggest an easy circular route that leads across the volcanic landscape once more and incorporates a ride on the cable car (pay locally) to just below El Teide's summit.
-(You can only access the actual summit itself if you have obtained a permit – click here for how to apply online via email before you travel.)
 From here, it is well worth walking to the Mirador de la Fortaleza for views not only of the ironically named Montaña Blanca ('White Mountain', which is actually coated in black lava) but also, in clear weather, the entire north side of the island, all the way to the north-eastern tip.
 A second viewpoint overlooks the southern part of the island as well as giving a wonderful overview of El Teide's cauldron-shaped crater.
 (13.5km, 4.5hrs plus detours to viewpoints)

 Your final walk explores a veritable lunar landscape, revealing more of the extraordinary petrified lava formations so typical of the Teide National Park, and affording yet more memorable views as it leads to the peak of Monte Guajara (2,718 metres) before returning along the same route.
 (14km, 6hrs)